Six things you need to know before selling your house

 Advice from a conveyancing solicitor.

 Have you ever noticed that there are many useful resources and an abundance of guides for purchasing your first property but very little regard given to selling it?
-Our conveyancing partner, Marie-Anne McVeigh, noticed and decided to share these six points to consider before selling your house.
+Head of our conveyancing department, Marie-Anne McVeigh, noticed and decided to share these six points to consider before selling your house.

 1) Don’t overprice your property

 Although it might be tempting to increase the asking price of your home, statistics show that an overpriced property takes longer to sell.
 As much as you’d like them to, potential purchasers won’t consider any previous upgrades you made.
 Look at similar properties in your area as a starting point.

 Your home should look the best it can in estate agent listings and during viewings.
 Be ruthless and get rid of unnecessary junk.
 This will help when people come to view your home.
 It’s also pretty therapeutic too.
 You might also want to carry out some minor cosmetic improvements to brighten your home.
 Painting the front door, tidying your garden, power-washing the drive.
 First impressions count!
 Then, show off your home’s new face-lift by ensuring a professional photographer produces the first images your potential buyers will see.

 3) Appoint a good solicitor

 Investing in a good solicitor is key and you’ll want to do so as quickly as possible.
 Shop around and research various law firm’s conveyancing services.
 If your solicitor makes a mistake, it could cost you, so choose wisely!
 Pay attention to online reviews and don’t overlook personal recommendations.
 Ask to speak with the solicitor who will be doing your sale should you choose their firm.

 McCartan Turkington Breen offer free no commitment initial consultations.
 Fancy a chat?